 Avoid assuming consumer preferences based on their behavior or interactions within your product.
 Instead, run a quick survey to ask them how they feel, what they enjoy and don’t, and the improvements they’d like to see.

 The results of these surveys don’t just benefit your customer experience team.
-They help your engineering team spot product deficiencies, marketers understand what drives behavior, and the product team knows what is most or least impactful for subscribers.
+They help your engineering team spot product deficiencies, marketers understand what drives behavior, and the product team know what is most or least impactful for subscribers.

 4. Test, learn, iterate